autoplot/documentation/javadoc/org/das2/qds/ReferenceCache.ReferenceCacheEntry.md

-# org.das2.qds.ReferenceCache.ReferenceCacheEntryKeep track of the status of a load.
-This keeps track of the thread that is actually
+# org.das2.qds.ReferenceCache.ReferenceCacheEntry

- loading the data and it's
+Keep track of the status of a load.
+This keeps track of the thread that is actually loading the data and it's

 ***
 <a name="exception"></a>
 # exception